What is 3D conformal radiation?

 At Northwell Health Cancer Institute, 3D conformal radiation is among the many advanced therapies we use to treat cancer while minimizing damage to surrounding healthy tissue.

-All radiotherapies, including those using 3D conformal radiation, are offered in a caring and professional environment by staff who are dedicated to making each patient visit as informative and stress-free as possible.
+All radiotherapies, including those using 3D conformal radiation, are offered in a caring and professional environment by specialists dedicated to making each patient visit as informative and stress-free as possible.
 This begins with an in-depth conversation describing the treatment, including what to expect, possible side effects and goals.
 The personalized treatment also includes careful consideration of current health, family history, age and patient preferences.

 All radiation therapies are administered using evidence-based medicine.
 A multidisciplinary team of doctors, including radiologists, surgeons, pathologists, medical oncologists and radiology oncologists, collaborates on treatment plans to ensure that every aspect of treatment is precisely coordinated for the best possible outcome.
 This includes ongoing peer review and chart rounds.

 Because convenience is a priority, we offer multiple locations for radiation therapy to enable you to obtain treatment near where you live or work.